TheTerrior/serpent/README.md

 # Serpent
-Rust TUI library built on ncurses, with a focus on menus and pages.
+A light Rust TUI library built on ncurses, making ncurses more accessible while giving the user full control.

 ## License
 This work is dual-licensed under GPL Version 2 and GPL Version 3.
 You may choose between these licenses on a case-by-case basis.

-## Usage
+## Documentation
-Serpent requires the ncurses crate for Rust to be installed.
-Please refer to the wiki for documentation.
+This library is still a work-in-progress, and documentation will be provided once Serpent is in a working state.